wraith115/LibraryManagementSystem/README.md

 ## Note
 This code is only meant for a small school project, I wouldn't recommend using this shit, it's bad.

+this is a command-line program that allows you to control a database of books. it allows you to view books and authors, add/remove books, and it has a borrowing system.

 ## instructions